Boston University Henry M. Goldman School of Dental Medicine

 - Program prefers one Letter of Evaluation to come from the dean of the dental school from which the applicant graduated.

 - Applicants must provide three Letters of Evaluation, sent directly to ADEA CAAPID.

 - Applicant must submit to ADEA CAAPID a detailed course-by-course transcript translation and evaluation by ECE.

 - Accepted students will be required to submit an official ECE course-by-course transcript evaluation directly from ECE to Boston University Henry M. Goldman School of Dental Medicine, Advanced Standing Admissions, Suite G305, 100 East Newton St., Boston MA 02118, USA, as well as photocopies of the dental school diploma and transcripts, prior to matriculation.

 - Submit non-refundable application fee of $75 (U.S. citizens or permanent residents) or $105 (international) after receiving an email from Boston University Henry M. Goldman School of Dental Medicine with instructions and online fee payment website information.

-Other documents that should be sent directly to program (not to ADEA CAAPID), only if requested
+Other documents that should be sent directly to program (not to ADEA CAAPID)

 - Applicants who are invited to interview are requested to submit a recent 2” X 2” photograph of themselves with their name, ADEA CAAPID number, and “Advanced Standing Applicant” written on the back of the picture.